MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-Customers.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The **Profiles** page presents a consolidated view of each customer based on profile data you gathered from all of your data sources.
+The **Customers** page presents a consolidated view of each customer based on profile data you gathered from all of your data sources.
 The page also lets you search for customers.
 Each customer profile is represented by a Customer Card tile as shown here:

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers.png "Customer profiles")

-To view more customer profiles, go to the next **Profiles** page by using the buttons in the lower-right corner of the page.
+To view more customer profiles, go to the next **Customers** page by using the buttons in the lower-right corner of the page.

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers2.png "Customer profiles")

 >[!NOTE]
 > Customer profiles are available once you create the unified Customer entity.
 Make sure you complete the data configuration process in order to unlock richer views of your customers.
-Visit the **Configure Data** section to learn more.
+Visit the **Unify** section to learn more.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile.png "Customer Card tiles")